 - You save time and hassle from having to renew monthly.

-- You avoid the risk of losing visitors when your website is down.There are optional extras that you can purchase but they really aren’t necessary to start a new blog.
+- You avoid the risk of losing visitors when your site is down.There are optional extras that you can purchase but they really aren’t necessary to start a new blog.
 That said, you might want to consider the Domain Privacy Protection.When you register a domain name, your contact information is made public.
 If you don’t want that, you can tick this option.
 Bluehost will hide your registrant information and replace it with theirs.
 In any case, you can always add those add-ons later on if you decide that you need them.

 - Payment Information – The last section is the payment information.
 If you want to pay with PayPal, click on the “More payment options”.Once you have entered your payment information, click the Submit button.
 You’ll be asked to create your password to login into your Bluehost account.